MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 ## Hyper-V container host

-### <a name=nest></a>Configure nested virtualization
+### <a name=nest></a>Nested virtualization

 Nested virtualization allows the Hyper-V role to function inside of a Hyper-V virtual machine.
 This is required if the container host is virtualized and also running Hyper-V containers.
-Several steps need to be completed for a nested virtualization configuration including configuring the virtual processor for nested virtualization, turning off dynamic memory, and enabeling MAC spoofing.
+Several steps need to be completed for a nested virtualization configuration including configuring the virtual processor, turning off dynamic memory, and enabeling MAC spoofing.
 For more information on nested virtualization, see [Nested Virtualizaton]( https://msdn.microsoft.com/en-us/virtualization/hyperv_on_windows/user_guide/nesting).

 The following script will configure nested virtualization for the container host.
 This script is run on the Hyper-V machine that is hosting the container host virtual machine.
 Ensure that the container host virtual machine is turned off when running this script.